BrownDogGadgets/CrazyCircuits/README.md

 First, a set of size test boards were created in Eagle using the 'medium' Lego dimensions, created a set of Lego circuit demos in Eagle to see what size of drill is the best fit, using OSH Park design rules.

-- Minimum drill size is 192 mils (4.88mm)
-- Drill size of 193 or 194 mils (4.9mm) is probably slightly more desirable.
-- Minimum total via pad size is 206 mil (5.23mm)
-- Grid size should be 8mm

 More information here: <a href="https://github.com/wicker/bdg-legos/tree/master/via-size-test/">bdg-legos/via-size-test</a>

 __Quick Conversions__